Soft And Fluffy Hot Cross Buns

 Ingredients for a recipe laid out, including bread flour, raisins, brown sugar, yeast, butter, orange zest, pumpkin pie spice, milk, sugar, orange juice, egg, and water.

-• Yeast: Leavens the dough, helping the buns rise and become light and fluffy.
+• Yeast: Helps the dough rise and become light and fluffy.

-• Brown sugar: Adds sweetness and a subtle molasses flavor that complements the spices.
+• Brown sugar: Adds sweetness and a light molasses flavor.

-• Pumpkin pie spice: Provides the warm, spiced flavor characteristic of hot cross buns.
+• Pumpkin pie spice: Adds a warm, spiced flavor to the buns.
 You can also use equal amounts of ground nutmeg, cinnamon, cloves, and ginger.
 Try this pumpkin pie spice.

-• Butter: Adds richness and creates a tender texture.
+• Butter: Adds richness and keeps the buns tender.

-• Large Egg: Adds richness and helps bind the dough for a smoother texture
+• Large Egg: Adds richness and binds the dough.

-• Orange zest: Infuses the dough with a bright citrus aroma and flavor.
+• Orange zest: Infuses a light citrus flavor.

 How To Make Hot Cross Buns